Angelino Dulcert: Background

 Virtually nothing is known of Angelino Dulceti/Dolcet/Dalorto/Dulcert.
-A common assumption is that he was an Italian of Liguria, who trained in Genoa and subsequently emigrated to Majorca some time in the 1320s or 1330s.
+A common assumption is that he was an Italian of Liguria, who trained in Genoa and subsequently emigrated to the Kingdom of Majorca some time in the 1320s or 1330s.

 Angelino 'Dalorto' was once thought connected to the notable Genoese "Dell'Orto" family.
 The latter were known to be active in the Black Sea and the Asian trade, e.g. in 1340, Pope Benedict XII speaks of receiving a Petraneus da Lorto, former Genoese governor of Caffa and emissary of Uzbeg Khan of the Golden Horde.
 It was conjectured that Angelino Dalorto moved to Majorca, possibly as a commercial agent for his family's trading house, and took up the name 'Dulcert' as a more Catalan-sounding version of his surname.

 However, more recent readings claim the signatures on the maps have been previously misread, that the 'Dalorto' in the 1325 chart should be read as "Dulceto" and the "Dulcert" in the 1339 chart is in fact "Dulceti".
 This implies Angelino originates from Dulceto, or Dulcedo, a small Italian town in Liguria, a little down the coast from Genoa.
 This reinforces the common assumption that he was an Italian immigrant who settled in Majorca.
 However, others have noted the existence of the "Dolcet" surname in earlier Majorcan records.